 With Heartbeat, you can host communities, events, and content on your own domain, making it a versatile solution for course creators, community managers, and solopreneurs.

-- Automation Workflows and Bulk Actions that are too similar to Circle!
+• Powerful automation: Automation Workflows and Bulk Actions that work just like Circle!

 Their Starter plan at $49 per month only supports up to 1000 members, which is better than Circle’s 100-member limitation.